onurzorluer/react-image-file-resizer/README.md

-    maxWidth, // is the maxWidth of the  new image maxHeight, // is the maxHeight of the  new image compressFormat, // is the compressFormat of the  new image quality, // is the quality of the  new image rotation, // is the rotatoion of the  new image responseUriFunc,  // is the callBack function of the new image URI outputType  // is the output type of the new image );
+    maxWidth, // is the maxWidth of the  new image maxHeight, // is the maxHeight of the  new image compressFormat, // is the compressFormat of the  new image quality, // is the quality of the new image rotation, // is the degree of clockwise rotation to apply to the image. responseUriFunc,  // is the callBack function of the new image URI outputType  // is the output type of the new image );